High Dimensional Classification with combined Adaptive Sparse PLS and Logistic Regression: Simulation study

-\paragraph{Block design and logit model.} Our simulated data are constructed to assess the interest of compression and variable selection for prediction performance.
-The simulations are inspired from \cite{Chung2010, Shen2008, Zou2006}.
-The purpose is to control the redundancy within predictors, meaning the degree of multicollinearity, and the relevance of each predictor to explain the response, meaning the degree of sparsity in the model.
-We consider a design matrix $\mb X$ of dimension $n\times p$, with $n=100$ fixed, and $p=100, 500, 1000, 2000$, so that we examine low and high dimensional models.
-To simulate redundancy within predictors, $\mb X$ is partitioned into $k^*$ blocks (10 or 50 in practice) denoted by $\mathcal{G}_k$ for block $k$.
-Then for each $j$ in the group $\mathcal{G}_k$, $X_j = H_k + F_j$, with $H_k \sim \mathcal{N}(0,\sigma_H^2)$ and some noise $F_j \sim \mathcal{N}(0,\sigma_F^2)$.
-In this framework, each $H_k$ is a latent variable, introduced to control the correlation within the blocks which is proportional to the ratio $\sigma_H^2 / \sigma_F^2$.
-The correlation between the blocks is regulated by $\sigma_H^2$, the higher $\sigma_H^2$ the less dependency.
-In the following we consider $\sigma_H / \sigma_F = 2$ or 1/3.
-The true vector of predictor coefficients $\mbg\beta^*$ is structured according to the blocks of $\mb X$.
-Actually, $\ell^*$ blocks in $\mbg\beta^*$ are randomly chosen among the $k^*$ ones to be associated with non null coefficients (with $\ell^* = 1$ or $k^*/2$).
-All coefficients within the $\ell^*$ designated blocks are constant (with value 1/2).
-In our model, the relevant predictors contributing to the response will be those with non zero coefficient, and our purpose will be to retrieve them via selection.
-The response variable $Y_i$ for observation $i$ is sampled as a Bernoulli variable, with parameter $\pi_i^*$ that follows a logistic model: $\pi_i^* = \text{logit}^{-1}(\tr{\mb x_{i}}\mbg\beta^*)$.
-The parameter values that are tuned by cross-validation are the following, depending on the methods that use one of them or many, the number of components $K$ varies from 1 to 8, the Ridge parameter $\lambda_R$ in RIRLS are 31 points that are $\text{log}_{10}$-linearly spaced in the range $[10^{-2};10^3]$, the sparse parameter $\lambda_S$ for all SPLS approach are 10 points that are linearly spaced in the range $[0.05;0.95]$.
+\paragraph{Simulation design.} Our simulated data are constructed to assess the interest of compression and variable selection for prediction performance.
+The simulations are inspired from \cite{zou2006}, \cite{shen2008} or \cite{chung2010}.
+The purpose is to control the redundancy within predictors, and the relevance of each predictor to explain the response.
+We consider a predictor matrix $\mb X$ of dimension $n\times p$, with $n=100$ fixed, and $p=100, 500, 1000, 2000$, so that we examine different high dimensional models.
+The true vector coefficients $\mbg\beta^*$ is generated to be sparse, the sparsity structure is thus known.
+Hence, it is possible to assess whether a method selects the relevant predictors or not.
+The response variable $Y_i$ for observation $i$ is a Bernoulli variable, with parameter $\pi_i^* = \text{logit}^{-1}(\tr{\mb x_{i}}\mbg\beta^*)$.
+The pattern of data simulation and the tuning of hyper-parameters are detailed in Supp.
+Mat. (section \ref{supp:sec:comp_simu}).
+Regarding other methods, we use the range of parameters recommended by their respective authors and the cross-validation procedures supplied in the corresponding packages.